-Codeine (sometimes called codeine phosphate) is an opioid medication that is used for moderate to acute pain.
+Codeine is an opioid medication that is used for moderate to acute pain.
 It is also commonly prescribed to help suppress severe coughs.
 While codeine can be a medication prescribed by a medical doctor, it can also lead to misuse or abuse by people who take it.
-In some countries (excluding the United States), codeine is widely available over the counter, and you do not need a prescription to obtain it.
-Because of that reason, it is a drug that is commonly abused and one that is taken recreationally when it is not necessarily needed medically.
+Codeine is a drug that is commonly abused and one that is taken recreationally when it is not necessarily needed medically.

 The reasons that people misuse codeine are many.
 Some people enjoy the psychological buzz or euphoric feeling it gives them when they take it.
 Some take it because it relieves pain, especially chronic pain, which forces them to take the medication repeatedly and regularly.
 Others take it for so long that their body becomes dependent on it.
 Substance abuse revolving around codeine can be tough for anyone suffering from it.

-However, there are treatment centers all over the world that are equipped to help people who struggle with their codeine usage and the usage of a slew of other opioid drugs.
+However, there are treatment centers that are equipped to help people who struggle with their codeine usage and the usage of a slew of other opioid drugs.

 It can help to start learning about important facts, such as how long codeine stays in your body, will it get detected on drug tests, and how can treatment for codeine help you get on a healthier, happier, and safer path in life.
 Read on if you are ready to get help with your codeine use.